 As shown in Figure 13, examples of slab tearing of natural subduction zones are projected onto our model phase diagrams.
 Some cases (such as "Central America subduction zone (cam-1)" and "Alaska subduction zone (ala)") occur simultaneously in two mean-age groups, given our sparse and imprecise sampling of this variable.
 Except for the "Alaska (ala)" point, all the natural cases fall in our model-predicted regime where tearing occurs.
-The misfit of the "Alaska (ala)" case may be due to a secondary plate with different seafloor ages (Yang & Gao, 2020).
+The misfit of the "Alaska (ala)" case may be due to a secondary plate with different seafloor ages (X. Yang & Gao, 2020).
 Furthermore, because the horizontal-obliqueness angle of "Caribbean (car)" subduction is $\geq 60^{\circ}$, we have not carried out corresponding simulations considering the numerical stability problems they face.
-According to our analysis, the Aleutian slab window's low-velocity zone emplaced on a high oblique-convergence angle may undergo tearing due to slab-1 bending enforced by the overriding plate (Bai et al., 2020).
+According to our analysis, the Aleutian slab window's low-velocity zone emplaced on a high oblique-convergence angle may undergo tearing due to slab-1 bending (Bai et al., 2020).

 Figure 13.
-Comparisons between our numerical-model predictions on time-stage 2 (phase diagrams color-coded for tearing pattern and shape-coded for overall tearing occurrence) and natural subduction-zones observations (small black circles) along with their simplified observation-based interpreted structures (cartoons).
+Comparisons between our numerical-model predictions on time-stage 2 ((a)-(c) phase diagrams color-coded for tearing pattern and shape-coded for overall tearing occurrence) and (d)-(g) natural subduction-zones observations (small black circles) along with their simplified observation-based interpreted structures (cartoons). (d) the case with fault-perpendicular tearing pattern, (e) the case with fault-parallel tearing pattern, (f) the case with transitional mode pattern, (g) the case in transitional mode that, if actually tearing off, are more inclined to fault-parallel tearing according to the observations.
 The "Alaska (ala)" natural case falling in the predicted no-tearing zone may be affected by a secondary, so far unobserved, slab tear.
-In contrast, the "South America (sam-1 and sam-2) differential retreat" case with a fault-parallel pattern may be affected by a lateral break-off in the younger slab but also lack more detailed local observations.
+In contrast, the "South America (sam-1 and sam-2) differential retreat" case inclined to a fault-parallel pattern may be affected by a lateral break-off in the younger slab but also lack more detailed local observations.
 Colored diagram: the same as in Figure 5.

 We measured the tear widths observed in the literature.
 We projected the tearing widths onto the convergence (transform-fault-parallel) direction and its perpendicular direction, which were used to determine the corresponding vertical tearing patterns (Caribbean (car):(Meighan et al., 2013); South America (sam-1):(Pesicek et al., 2012); Central America (cam-1): (Stubailo et al., 2012); Central America (cam-2):(Carciumaru et al., 2020)) (Figure S3).
-Colored cartoons represent the tearing patterns in nature, and the tearing patterns predicted by the model are represented by colors in the phase diagram (Figure 13).
+Colored cartoons represent the tearing patterns in nature, whereas the tearing patterns predicted by the model are represented by colors in the phase diagram (Figure 13).

-We find that fault-perpendicular tearing manifests in "Central America (cam-2)", the transitional node manifests in "Central America (cam-1)", and fault-parallel tearing manifests in "Caribbean (car)" and "Izu-Bonin (izu)."
+We find that fault-perpendicular tearing manifests in "Central America (cam-2)", the transitional node manifests in "Central America (cam-1)", and fault-parallel tearing manifests in "Caribbean (car)" and "Mariana (mar)."

-The simulations do not fit the real "South America (sam-1 and sam-2)" tearing pattern, most likely due to the real plate being too thin and experiencing break-off during subduction, as shown in Figure 1 and Table 1, which increases the tearing width in the along-fault direction.
+Our simulations do not adequately explain the real "South America (sam-1 and sam-2)" tearing pattern, with these real cases being likely in transition modes that, if actually tearing off, are more inclined to fault-parallel tearing as suggested by observations (not appreciable in Figure 13g cartoon), most likely due to the real plate being thin and experiencing break-off during subduction (something that may be occurring in the Nazca plate under central Chile (Beck et al., 2000; Beck & Zandt, 2007; Cahill & Isacks, 1992; Portner et al., 2020), and Ecuador-Colombia (Wagner et al., 2017)), as shown in Figure 1 and Table 1, which increases the tearing width in the along-transform-fault direction.
 According to our understanding, the vertical tearing pattern of "Kamchatka (kam)" is most likely fault-parallel tearing.